diskoverdata/diskover-community/README.md

 $ cd diskover
 ```

-You need to have at least **Python 2.7.** and have installed required Python dependencies using `pip`.
+You need to have at least **Python 2.7. or Python 3.5.** and have installed required Python dependencies using `pip`.

 ```sh
 $ sudo pip install -r requirements.txt